dhimbaka/Patala_Bhairavi/README.md

 ## What is it?

-Patala Bhairavi is a quiz website that will let users attempt 10 questions every day in English or Telugu.
+Patala Bhairavi is a quiz website that will let users attempt trivia questions in English or Telugu.

 ## Features